All images: Shutterstock

 Sewerage systems were, and still are, vital in helping stop the spread of waterborne diseases.
 They also make our urban environments far more pleasant to live in, transporting the waste - and its odour - away from our homes.
-Many of us take them for granted, but in Brazil only half the population has a clean, safe toilet at home, according to figures we've interpreted on 'safely managed sanitation' from the World Health Organisation (WHO) and UNICEF.
+Many of us take them for granted, but in Mexico only half the population has a clean, safe toilet at home, according to 2017 figures we’ve interpreted on ‘safely managed sanitation’ from UNICEF and the World Health Organisation (WHO).

 We now know that this waste - specifically collectives of microorganisms called biofilms - actually corrodes away older sewage concrete pipes over time, leading to at best, costly repairs and at worst, flooding.
 However, it’s now thought that biofilms can be used positively within modern sewers; for example coating sewer surfaces with biofilms could prevent methane formation, and in turn reduce the sewer’s contribution to climate change.

 7. Pump action

 Between 1846 and 1860 there was a worldwide cholera outbreak.
 At this time in London, the population was growing faster than the sewage system, which hadn’t yet reached Soho - the location of a serious outbreak in August 1854.
 It killed 616 people - 127 of them in the first three days alone.
 The physician John Snow identified a single water pump as the source of the outbreak, and his work is viewed as the founding event of modern epidemiology.